-- 3.4.1.1 Utilizes methods to limit or close fisheries in order to achieve harvest and/or escapement goals, including the establishment of closed areas, notake zones, and closed dates and times when appropriate. - Harvest rates and/or escapement goals for the majority of the target stocks are effective in halting declines in stock abundance caused by the fishery. - Established harvest and/or escapement goals for target stocks consider the impact of the fishery on the majority of the non-target species, and on the ecosystem - Harvest rates and/or escapement levels designed to achieve target goals are regularly implemented. - The management system provides for the establishment of closed areas, no-take zones and closed dates and times. - Controls are set to maintain or restore target species to high productivity levels, and in a manner - The management system provides a formal and codified system to achieve harvest and/or escapement goals for target stock units and, as appropriate, nontarget species of fish. - The management system provides a formal and codified mechanism for establishing closed areas, no-take zones, and closed generally. that does not contribute significantly to ecosystem degradation. • Measures that limit harvest rates and set escapement goals are implemented when necessary. dates and times for any areas of the fishery. • Management sets exploitation and escapement levels designed to maintain the target stock units at levels of abundance that can sustain high productivity. • There is no evidence provided by the management system to indicate that, as a result of fishing, target stock units are in serious decline or degradation of the ecosystem is occurring. • Measures are currently implemented to achieve these Weight Score NCCC Chum: 78 WCVI Chum: 96 Inner SC Chum: 96 Fraser Chum: 96
+- 3.4.1.1 Utilizes methods to limit or close fisheries in order to achieve harvest and/or escapement goals, including the establishment of closed areas, notake zones, and closed dates and times when appropriate. - Harvest rates and/or escapement goals for the majority of the target stocks are effective in halting declines in stock abundance caused by the fishery. - Established harvest and/or escapement goals for target stocks consider the impact of the fishery on the majority of the non-target species, and on the ecosystem generally. - Harvest rates and/or escapement levels designed to achieve target goals are regularly implemented. - The management system provides for the establishment of closed areas, no-take zones and closed dates and times. - Controls are set to maintain or restore target species to high productivity levels, and in a manner that does not contribute significantly to ecosystem degradation. - Measures that limit harvest rates and set escapement goals are implemented when necessary. and escapement levels designed to maintain the target stock units at levels of abundance that can sustain high productivity. • There is no evidence provided by the management system to indicate that, as a result of fishing, target stock units are in serious decline or degradation of the ecosystem is occurring. • Measures are currently implemented to achieve these objectives.
+Weight Score WCVI Chum: 96 Inner SC Chum: 96 Fraser Chum: 96